 \section{The model and background equations}

-We investigate generic scalar-tensor models with minimal Einstein-Hilbert sector, non-minimal kinetic coupling of the scalar field to the Einstein's tensor and coupling of the scalar field to the Gauss-Bonnet (GB) 4-dimensional invariant.
-The associated action, in the Einstein Frame, can be written as
+We investigate generic scalar-tensor models with a minimal Einstein-Hilbert sector, a non-minimal derivative coupling of the scalar field to the Einstein tensor, and a scalar coupling to the four-dimensional Gauss-Bonnet (GB) invariant.
+The associated action, written in the Einstein frame, is